 - Why the travel is in the best interests of the child.
 This is the most important consideration of the Court when deciding whether to make a parenting order.

 Alternatively, where you are the parent wishing to stop the travel or the issuing of a passport for your child, you can apply to the Court to prevent such actions.
 These Applications often seek orders whereby there is a restraint on the other parent taking the child overseas or in more urgent matters a parent can seek the child be placed on the Airport Watch List by the Australian Federal Police.

 Unfortunately disputes regarding passports for children will often require a Court Order to resolve.
-I you are having issues with another parent about parenting arrangements call Michell Meares, Family Lawyer now on 4324 7699.
+I you are having issues with another parent about parenting arrangements call Amelia Cox, Family Lawyer now on 4324 7699.